Putting Information into the Hands of Those Who Can Use It

 As part of the residential environment, we have two speaker series:

-The weekly presentations are designed to inform fellows about the work carried out by colleagues and to seek points of cross-fertilization among different fields.
-These presentations take place at 11:00 AM on Wednesday, and continue to 12:00 PM.
+The weekly presentations are designed to inform Fellows about the work carried out by colleagues and to seek points of cross-fertilization among different fields.
+These presentations take place at 11:00 AM on Wednesday (and occasional Mondays), and continue to 12:00 PM.
+30 minutes will be allowed for the presentation with the remainder of the time devoted to question and answer.
 Lunch will follow immediately after each session, which is intended to encourage informal discussion of the issues that were addressed.

 Please check our General Calendar for other events.